johnludena/john-ludena-portfolio-2025/README.md

 # Portfolio Website — v1

-My name is Adeola Badero, a Frontend Software Engineer & Web designer based in Lagos.
+My name is John Ludena, a Frontend Software Engineer & Web designer based in Lagos.
 I enjoy crafting websites that aid business growth and software that makes lives easier; Honing technology, to better ease lives and improve the world I live in.

 I created this website to showcase my capabilities on the frontend, and to deepen my understanding of framer motion.
 I learnt certain things building this site and by going through the code you stand a chance to learn new things too and better improve your frontend skills.